OpenSidewalks/OpenSidewalks-Schema/README.md

 <a id="resources"></a>

-Mapping guides, as well as resources for use in JOSM including a map style and presets, are made available in the [resources](./resources/) directory.
+Mapping guides, as well as resources for use in JOSM such as a tagging preset, are made available in the [resources](./resources/) directory.

 # Schema Versions